IvannaZimina/RickAndMorty-api/README.md

 -  like icon;
 -  list of episodes as links.
 The like icon is functional to click.
 It changes color to red or grey if the user clicks on it – one of examples of UI of like/dislike.
 The episode also has its functional – roll down and roll up the list with link to episodes.
 Also, as a required parameter, the preload of the list of characters was added.
 You can see the gif with snail if the list is loading.
-If it takes more than one minute, because the work of api – please, update the pageю
+If it takes more than one minute, because the work of api – please, update the page.

 ## The next level of upgrading:
 -	SignIn by Facebook or Linkedin using Passport.js;